The parents' guide to school attendance

 Coronavirus school absence update

-The government has announced that all pupils who are registered with a school and who are not being formally deregistered to be home educated are expected to return to school at the start of the academic year 2020-21.
+At the start of the 2020-21 academic year, the government announced that all pupils who were registered with a school and who weren't formally deregistered to be home educated were expected to return to school.

 This means you could potentially be fined if your child is absent for unauthorised reasons (see What happens if your child's absence is not authorised? below).